-This feature is state of the art, and constitutes the gold-standard contemporary approach to unearthing elusive and potentially catastrophic insider threats that go unnoticed by traditional endpoint security measures.
+This feature is state of the art, and constitutes the gold-standard contemporary approach to unearthing elusive and potentially catastrophic insider threats that go unnoticed by traditional SIEM solutions.

 The cyber-threat landscape is evolving.
 The volume, velocity, complexity and sophistication of attacks are consistently becoming more advanced, and they very often bypass conventional/traditional security defenses.

 UEBA focuses on detecting insider threats, such as compromised employees, or employees who may attempt to steal sensitive data, perform fraudulent attempts and carry out targeted attacks.

 The ClearSkies™ SaaS NG SIEM capitalizes on the User & Entity Behavior Analysis (UEBA) behavioral and predictive analytic capabilities, which are integrally complemented by ClearSkies™ NG Endpoint Detection & Response (EDR).

 The SIEM utilizes supervised and unsupervised Machine Learning (ML) and Artificial Intelligence (AI) modeling for continuous re-baselining of users’ and entities’ relationship behavior towards the effective detection of abnormal behavior.